silverailscolo/ejb/_posts/en-us/2024-11-11-layout-for-sale.md

 page-id: layout-for-sale
 title: Layout modules for sale
 date: "2024-11-11"
+categories:
+  - trains
 tags:
-  - n-schaal
+  - n-scale
   - colorado
-categories:
-  - trains
 ---

 After taking down my N scale model railroad in the summer of 2021, I kept a few pieces as modules in storage.